-The Canon EOS Rebel T6s DSLR Camera from Canon is the first of its class to feature a top LCD panel, a Quick Control dial, and horizontal level.
+The Canon EOS Rebel T6s DSLR Camera from Canon is the first of its class to feature a top LCD panel, a Quick Control dial, and a horizontal level.
 This camera also packs a high-resolution 24.2-megapixel CMOS sensor and the DIGIC 6 Image Processor into a compact body, enabling shooting in a wide variety of conditions, from bright sunlight to dim indoor scenarios due to ISO performance of up to 12,800, which can be expanded to 25,600.
 The APS-C camera has built-in Wi-Fi connectivity with NFC that allows for wireless transfer of images and video to social networks and cloud storage via the Camera Connect mobile app.
-Also, NFC enables fast connection to mobile devices as well as the CS100 Connect Station.
+Also, NFC enables a fast connection to mobile devices as well as the CS100 Connect Station.

 Canon EOS Rebel T6s key specifications

 - 0″ 1.04m-dot Vari-Angle Touchscreen